 Most of us are between the phases of being upset and moving forward.
 We will likely stay this way until the government and society reset after this pandemic.
 Once we do it is very important to continue to process everything that is happening and to dive into the new.

 Shut the door on the negative emotions and put everything into practice that you have done to be resilient and move forward.
 Start putting your new plans into place.
-Open a storefront, teach the next generation about our industry, work that show you’ve always wanted to, eat at your favorite restaurant, be within 6 feet of someone that’s not your family and so much more!
+Open a storefront, teach the next generation about our industry, work that shows you’ve always wanted to, eat at your favorite restaurant, be within 6 feet of someone that’s not your family and so much more!
 (Ok maybe extended personal space is good) Take steps for yourself to gain back your momentum so you begin to reach your new goals.
 Before we know it, everything will feel right again.
 It is important to not get stuck in anger and grief.
 We all have setbacks and although right now it is a global setback, there is still your individual impact and how you react.
 That is what will set you apart from everyone else.
-So be resilient, by processing the emotions you are experiencing, plan, learn, and change for what is to come and dive in headfirst when this pandemic has passed.
+So be resilient, by processing the emotions you are experiencing, plan, learn, and change for what is to come, and dive in headfirst when this pandemic has passed.